goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 The Church-Rosser Theorem states that the $\beta$-reduction of the $\lambda$-calculus is confluent, that is, the reflexive-transitive closure of the $\beta$-reduction has the _diamond property_, i.e. $\dip(\red^*)$, where:

 <div class="Definition" head="$\dip(R)$">
-A binary relation $R$ has the _diamond property_, i.e. $\dip(R)$, iff
+A binary relation $R$ has the _diamond property_, $\dip(R)$, iff

 \begin{center}
 $\forall a, b, c.\ aRb \land aRc \implies \exists d.\ bRd \land cRd$
 \end{center}
 </div>

-The proof of confluence of $\red$, the $\beta Y$-reduction defined as the standard $\beta$-reduction with the addition of the aforementioned $(Y)$ rule, formalized in this project, follows a variation of the Tait-Martin-Löf Proof originally described in @takahashi95 (specifically using the notes by @pollack95).
+The proof of confluence of $\red$, the $\beta Y$-reduction defined as the standard $\beta$-reduction with the addition of the aforementioned $(Y)$ rule, follows a variation of the Tait-Martin-Löf Proof originally described in @takahashi95 (specifically using the notes by @pollack95).
 To show why following this proof over the traditional proof is beneficial, we first give a high level overview of how the usual proof proceeds.

 ####Overview